A Brief Overview Of Call Tracking In Action

 - Warm Transferring: If a call is being transferred into Retreaver from an outside source such as the case for call centers using Five9, incoming transfers can post information to add or update tags associated with a call prior to connecting to a buyer.

 - External Modification Via Webhook: Call circumstances can often change in the middle or at the end of a call.
 Sometimes, conversions aren't measured by time spent speaking with a buyer; this means that certain tag attributes may need to be updated or modified once a call has ended.
 Using unique call-keys, call attributes are able to be modified from outside of the platform at any point of the call.

 A call tracking campaign is made up of 4 distinct parts

 1) Campaigns: Campaigns contain all of the ‘call logic’ associated with a call.
 Campaigns keep track of routing settings, prompts, default conversion criteria and webhooks.
 Campaigns come with their own unique identifier called a campaign key, which is referenced to utilize the Retreaver API functionality on your landing pages.

 2) Numbers: Campaigns require unique phone numbers; a single number may be used, or a number pool can be created to support tracking of simultaneous users on your landing pages.

 3) Tags: Each call to a campaign is evaluated and processed using tags which can act as filters.
 For example, if a call is tagged as "intention: support", the call will only route to buyers who also include the "intention: support" tag.
 Tags can also be used for descriptive purposes, such as building a customer profile for archiving using a CRM at the end of a call.

 4) Call Buyers: Calls need an endpoint destination such as a sales, support or voicemail line.
-When a call comes through a given campaign, the tags are evaluated and the routing logic will connect the caller with the appropriate buyer to handle the call.
+When a call comes through a given campaign, the tags are evaluated and used to influence the routing logic that seeks to connect the caller with the most appropriate endpoint suited to handle the call.